jkeiser/syschat/README.md

   It doesn't help that due to the polling pulling every message, the new messages don't have the same identity as their old counterparts.

-  **If I had more time,** I would have investigated Svelte to see whether this is causing massive DOM upheaval.
-Then decided what to do about that, if anything.
+  **If I had more time,** I would definitely have changed it so that only new messages are added, making the individual messages retain object identity and giving Svelte a better chance of keeping the DOM around.
+I'd also have investigated Svelte at some point to see whether this is actually causing massive DOM upheaval or not.
+At the very least, it's something I need to know to be able to write good Svelte code!

 * **Sending a message accepts arbitrary text.**